rine2442/BACS-200/README.md

 Idea for Final Project
-To create a site that allows mw to show my sills.
+To create a site that allows my to show my sills.
 Create a photography page.